intltechventures/Consulting.Project.Tools/Abbreviations.md

 IT          | Information Technology
 IT4IT       | [The IT4IT Reference Architecture](https://www.opengroup.org/it4it), a standard of the Open Group, is a powerful tool for aligning and managing a Digital Enterprise
 ITAM        | IT Asset Management
-ITAR		| International Traffic in Arms Regulations
+ITAR		    | International Traffic in Arms Regulations ITG         | Intermediate Token Generation
 ITIL        | [Information Technology Infrastructure Library](https://en.wikipedia.org/wiki/ITIL)
 ITIM        | Information Technology Investment Management ITIRB       | Information Technology Investment Review Board